MontiCore/monticore/README.md

 Summary: This project is freely available software; you can redistribute the MontiCore language workbench according to the following rules.

-The MontiCore Languag Workbench deals with three levels of code (MontiCore, tool derivates, product code).
+Details: The MontiCore Languag Workbench deals with three levels of code (MontiCore, tool derivates, product code).
 Each with different
 licenses: